 * Spate of U.S. data provides lift to Wall Street

-* European shares, euro lifted by robust German data
+* European shares, euro buoyed by robust German data

 By Herbert Lash

 NEW YORK, Aug 21 Global equity markets edged

 higher on Thursday, with the S&P 500 hitting a new all-time

 high, as U.S. and German data drove confidence on economic

 Data on German private-sector growth reassured investors

 about the outlook for Europe's biggest economy following a soft

 patch, while a batch of U.S. reports showed economic strength